 So, while it can be pretty nifty to see what’s happening with your voltage, it’s more important for your car’s efficiency and longevity that the BMS is doing what it does in the background.

 As with so much in your vehicle, the BMS is part of the behind-the-scenes team that, usually without you being aware, keep you on the road.

-AutoGuru can help you find the right expert to keep your car in top shape for the best price.
+AutoGuru can help you find the right expert to keep your car in top shape.

 Lindsay Saunders has been writing, editing and producing words and photos for more than three decades, starting back when he drove a 1971 VW Type 3 fastback.

 Now he’s got a Hyundai I30 diesel, a 1999 LWB Hi-Ace (camper project) and wishes his wife’s EJ Holden station wagon was actually his.